IJW2021/MyPortfolio/SEPM/Unit08.md

 A list can store a series of items in a certain order meaning you can index into the list, or iterate over the list.
 A dictionary on the other hand is an example of a hash table structure and is a key-value type of structure. it requires that the dictionary keys are hash table.
 The advantage of this structure is speed of lookups

-On The Project side Weekly meeting was postive and I think we have an initial direction we want to take I have taken it upon myself to get the infrastructure side setup so that we have a platform we can host the application on its all going to be based on Microservices so planning on going with a standard Linux Host running the docker engine but will confirm with the team developers if they need anything outside of that.
+On The Project side Weekly meeting was positive and I think we have an initial direction we want to take I have taken it upon myself to get the infrastructure side setup so that we have a platform we can host the application on its all going to be based on Microservices so planning on going with a standard Linux Host running the docker engine but will confirm with the team developers if they need anything outside of that.

 **To DO My Actions for the next week**